 We can think of any macroscopic system as part of a larger macroscopic system.
 If we take that system to be large enough, we are surely justified in neglecting its interaction with its environment when we describe what is happening in the original system.
 Now recall Gibbs's remark that "while the distinction of prior and subsequent events may be immaterial with respect to mathematical fictions, it is quite otherwise with respect to the events of the real world."
 Gibbs's statistical mechanics applies to undisturbed macroscopic systems - systems that do not interact at all with the outside world.
-The Second Law, in contrast, refers directly to the world of experience.12 It refers neither explicitly nor implicitly to undisturbed systems, which are mathematical fictions.
-This line of reasoning suggests that by investigating the environments in which macroscopic systems are usually embedded and how the nominally isolated systems of experimental macrophysics interact with these environments, we may be able to do three things: reconcile Gibbs's theorem on the constancy of entropy's statistical counterpart with the law of entropy non-decrease; reconcile Gibbs's theorem with
+The Second Law, in contrast, refers directly to the world of experience.
+It refers neither explicitly nor implicitly to undis-

-^{12 &}quot;We, therefore, put forward the following proposition as being given directly by experience: It is impossible to construct an engine which will work in a complete cycle, and produce no effect except the raising of a weight and the cooling of a heat-reservoir."
+12 &quot;We, therefore, put forward the following proposition as being given directly by experience: It is impossible to construct an engine which will work in a complete cycle, and produce no effect except the raising of a weight and the cooling of a heat-reservoir."
 Max Planck, Treatise on Thermodynamics, trans.
 Alexander Ogg.
 Third edition translated from the seventh German edition.
 Dover Publications, New York, 1945.
+9 N. G. van Kampen in Fundamental Problems in Statistical Mechanics, turbed systems, which are mathematical fictions.
+This line of reasoning suggests that by investigating the environments in which macroscopic systems are usually embedded and how the nominally isolated systems of experimental macrophysics interact with these environments, we may be able to do three things: reconcile Gibbs's theorem on the constancy of entropy's statistical counterpart with the law of entropy non-decrease; reconcile Gibbs's theorem with Boltzmann's H theorem and with the postulate of molecular chaos, which underpins both Maxwell's and Boltzmann's gas theories; and counter Loschmidt's objection to the H theorem.